Which materials are avalaible?

-We at SHEYN decided to streamline our jewellery and only offer our pieces in three pure metals: silver, bronze, and brass.
+We at SHEYN decided to offer our pieces in three pure metals: silver, bronze, and brass.
 We believe in full, honest materials that can be restored to their original condition after wearing.

 A soft, white, lustrous transition metal, silver exhibits the highest electrical conductivity, thermal conductivity, and reflectivity of any metal.
 All our silver pieces are made from 925 Sterling Silver.